Characters: King Arthur

 - Child by Rape: Medieval versions of the tale have Morgause using magic to get Arthur to sleep with her.
 Some modern versions have Arthur raping her.

-- Evil Uncle: Inverted.
-In the early versions of the story, Arthur is his uncle and he's the Evil Nephew.
+- Evil Nephew: In most versions of the story, first from Geoffrey, Arthur is his uncle.

 - Fallen Hero: Both in the literal and meta sense.
 He's usually depicted as at least competent and loyal to Arthur until he finds out who his father is.
 However, the original legends take this even further, implying he's Arthur's peer and ally, biologically his nephew and legally his foster son.
 The original reason for their inevitable confrontation is supposedly tied into a spat between Gwenhwyfar and her sister Gwenhwyfach.